 Ships offer a cost-effective way to move large quantities of goods long distances, but overseas shipping comes with certain risks.
-Ocean marine insurance helps companies that send goods and people on sea bound vessels protect themselves against some of the risks that come with this mode of transportation.
-Ocean marine insurance is a highly specialized form of commercial insurance.
-Because it’s so specialized, businesses should seek advice from an agent or broker who has experience with assisting others with this form of coverage in the past.
+Commercial marine insurance helps companies that send goods and people on sea-bound vessels protect themselves against some of the risks that come with this mode of transportation.
+Commercial marine insurance is a highly specialized form of commercial insurance.
+Because it’s so specialized, businesses should seek advice from an agent or broker who has experience with this form of coverage.
 An experienced agent or broker will know what risks shipping overseas presents and how a policy might protect against some of those risks.

-How are ocean marine and inland marine policies different?
+How are commercial marine and inland marine policies different?

-Ocean marine and inland marine insurance policies both generally protect goods that are being transported, but they modes of transportation they cover tend to be different.
-Whereas ocean marine policies usually cover shipping across oceans and seas, inland marine policies are usually designed for moving across land.
+Commercial marine and inland marine insurance policies both protect goods that are being transported, but the modes of transportation they cover tend to be different.
+Commercial marine policies usually cover shipping across water and inland marine policies are designed for moving across land.
 The term “inland marine” comes from the bygone days when rivers, canals and lakes were normally the most efficient way of moving goods inland, but the majority of these policies have been updated since to include more modern modes of transportation.

-Like most other types of insurance policies, exactly what protections a particular ocean marine policy covers are determined by the policy’s terms, conditions, and exclusions.
+Like most other types of insurance policies, exactly what protections a particular commercial marine policy covers are determined by the policy’s terms, conditions, and exclusions.
 Nonetheless, there are many coverages that a policy might make available.
-Some of these are: Hull and machinery insurance - protects the vessel against physical loss or damage as the results of an insured peril; protection and indemnity insurance - protects and indemnify the vessel against third party actions (liabilities) brought against the vessel or vessel owner; marine general liability insurance - protects the insured against third party actions (liabilities) as a result of their marine operation; ocean cargo insurance - protects cargo against physical damage and the coverage can be while in transit or onshore location; loss of hire and earnings insurance - protects the earnings or hire against loss caused by an insured peril; and mortgages interest and lenders insurance - protects the mortgagee or lender for uncovered losses under the hull & machinery policy due to a breach of warranty (also known as innocent owners insurance).
+Some of these are: Hull and machinery insurance - protects the vessel against physical loss or damage as the results of an insured peril; protection and indemnity insurance - protects and indemnifies the vessel against third-party actions (liabilities) brought against the vessel or vessel owner; marine general liability insurance - protects the insured against third-party actions (liabilities) as a result of their marine operation; marine cargo insurance - protects cargo against physical damage and the coverage can be while in transit or onshore location; loss of hire and earnings insurance - protects against loss caused by an insured peril; and mortgages interest and lenders insurance - protects the mortgagee or lender for uncovered losses under the hull & machinery policy due to a breach of warranty (also known as innocent owners insurance).
 In most cases, the combination of coverages can be adjusted to meet a business’ unique needs.

-There are many businesses that may want an ocean marine policy.
-Most businesses that transport goods or people via ship should have a policy, and many businesses that outsource such sea transportation can also benefit from the protections that a policy offers.
-A few examples of specific businesses that may want an ocean marine policy include commercial vessel owners/operators including, but not limited to: Cargo vessels, tankers, container vessels, roro vessels, passenger cruise ships, ferries, tugs, barges, vessel charterers, importers and exporters, shipbuilder / repair facilities, mortgagees / lenders, and cable laying (underwater) companies.
+There are many businesses that may want a commercial marine policy.
+Most businesses that transport goods or people via ship should have a policy, and many businesses that outsource such as sea transportation can also benefit from the protections that a policy offers.
+A few examples of specific businesses that may want a commercial marine policy include commercial vessel owners/operators including, but not limited to: Charter boats, commercial fishing vessels, dive stores, jetboats, cargo vessels, tankers, container vessels, roro vessels, passenger cruise ships, ferries, tugs, barges, importers and exporters, shipbuilder and repair facilities, mortgagees and lenders, and cable laying (underwater) companies.
 Businesses that are unsure whether they should purchase this coverage can speak with a knowledgeable insurance agent or broker about their particular situation.

-Do ocean marine policies only cover goods when they’re aboard a ship?
+Do commercial marine policies only cover goods when they’re aboard a ship?

-While ocean marine policies are primarily intended to insure goods while they’re aboard an ocean-going vessel, some of these policies also cover ancillary periods.
+While commercial marine policies are primarily intended to insure goods while they’re aboard an ocean-going vessel, some of these policies also cover ancillary periods.
 Depending on a policy’s terms, it may extend protection to when goods are in storage at a port, being driven between a ship and their end destination or being flown in an airplane.
-An insurance agent who’s familiar with ocean marine policies can help businesses understand how their commercial property, inland marine and ocean marine policies interface.
+An insurance agent who’s familiar with commercial marine policies can help businesses understand how their commercial property, inland marine, commercial marine, and marine cargo insurance policies interface.
 This is essential to making sure goods are properly insured at all times before, during and after transport.